chetan/UASparser/README.md

 ```
 UASparser parser = new UASparser();
-OnlineUpdater updater = new OnlineUpdater(parser);
 UserAgentInfo info = parser.parse("Mozilla/4.0 (compatible; MSIE 7.0;
 Windows NT 5.1; )");
 ```

 This will create a new parser and initialize it with a bundled copy of the database.
-The ``OnlineUpdater`` will then asynchronously fetch the latest database in the background, making it available after a few seconds and caching it locally as well.
-See it's source for more on how it works.

 In addition, there are a few different parser classes available: